This flavorful and tender Instant Pot Pork Tenderloin is ready in under an hour! It’s made with potatoes and the most delicious gravy.

-Pork Loin Roast is a larger cut of meat that runs along the spine of a pig and continues dow the pig’s leg.
-Pork loin roast is about 5-6 inches in diameter and looks more like a roast.
-In the grocery store, a pork loin roast is often referred to as top loin roast!
+Pork Loin Roast is a larger cut of meat that runs along the spine of a pig and continues down the pig’s leg.
+The pork loin roast is about 5-6 inches in diameter and looks more like a roast.
+In the grocery store, a pork loin roast is often referred to as a top loin roast!

 How to Make Instant Pot Pork Tenderloin

 In this section, we are going to break down how to make Instant Pot Pork Tenderloin.
 If you’re new to pressure cooking, no fear…it’s not as scary as it looks.
 Let’s get started!

 Step 1: Season the Pork Tenderloin

 There are a few different ways you can flavor pork tenderloin, but the most important thing to remember is to use salt!
 Seasoning a tenderloin with enough salt helps to tenderize the meat and get the juices flowing!